Mark Lazar: Coaching career

 After almost two decades competing on the ice, Lazar moved to a coaching role to begin the 2016-2017 curling season.
 Lazar joined Team Stopera, a newly formed group within the US Junior High Performance Program.
 The team consisted of Andrew Stopera at skip, Luc Violette at third, Ben Richardson at second, and Graem Fenson at lead.
 The team had instant success under Lazar's tutelage, winning the 2017 Junior Nationals and earning the silver medal at the 2017 Worlds.
 Lazar remained with the team in its subsequent two seasons, repeating as a national champion coach in both 2018 and 2019.
 The team never experienced the same success at the worlds as it did in its first season, finishing 4th in 2018 and 5th in 2019.
 Lazar also coached the team to an 8th-place finish at the 2019 Winter World University Games.

 After Stopera aged out and the team saw its first major change in three years following the 2019 season, Lazar left Team Stopera to join Team Farrell as coach.
 A women's team in the Junior High Performance Program, Team Farrell consisted of Cora Farrell at skip, Caiti Flannery at fourth, Leah Yavarow at third, Allison Howell at lead, and Rebecca Miles at fifth.
 The team competed at the 2019 World Junior-B Championships in Lohja, Finland, the qualifying tournament for the World Junior Curling Championships.
 Lazar and the team were unable to qualify the US for the worlds, finishing in 5th place.
 At the 2020 Junior Nationals, the team lost the final to Team Strouse.

 In the summer of 2020, it was announced that Lazar would be joining Team Sinclair as coach.
-The team consists of Jamie Sinclair at skip, Monica Walker at third, Cora Farrell at second, and Elizabeth Cousins at lead.
+The team consisted of Jamie Sinclair at skip, Monica Walker at third, Cora Farrell at second, and Elizabeth Cousins at lead.

+Currently, he coaches the Korey Dropkin rink.